Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fulham Gardens has 34 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that collectively facilitate 1,196 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living just 191 meters from the nearest stop.
-As a primarily residential zone, most commuters travel outward.
-Cars remain the primary mode of transportation at 90%, while only 5% use buses.
+Fulham Gardens has 34 operational public transport stops, all of which are bus stops.
+These stops are served by 20 different routes, offering a total of 1,196 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically living 191 meters from the nearest stop.
+Most commutes in this residential area are outward-bound.
+Cars are the primary mode of transport for 90% of residents, while buses account for 5%.
 On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport